Nissan's second generation Qashqai is at its most popular in 1.5-litre dCi diesel form. Jonathan Crouch checks out the revised version.

 Commit to a corner and this Qashqai doesn't feel appreciably different to a Golf or a Focus.
 You expect it to.
 You anticipate a certain tippiness, a laziness on its springs that's the hallmark of a higher-riding vehicle, but it's really not there.
 Body control is excellent, the steering is light and accurate and there's nothing cumbersome about it at all, helped in no small part by an engine that weighs next to nothing.

 Ride comfort is possibly a tad sportier than the class norm, and it can feel a little chattery on really bad surfaces but most of the time it just feels agreeably taut and direct.
 The suspension is a fairly straightforward setup of MacPherson struts up front and a torsion beam at the back.
 There's no 4WD offered on this 1.5-litre dCi model and most buyers won't want it anyway.
-What they will want is reasonable performance and, with 110PS on tap, this variant obliges - to a point, getting to 62mph in a leisurely 12.4 seconds.
+What they will want is reasonable performance and, with 115PS on tap, this variant obliges - to a point, getting to 62mph in a leisurely 12.4 seconds.
+The engine now features an overboost function.
+This delivers an extra 5PS and 25Nm of torque for up to 15 seconds of driving.

-Overall though, in all the basics that you'd want from the car, this Qashqai delivers.
+Overall, in all the basics that you'd want from the car, this Qashqai delivers.
 The brakes are excellent.
 Visibility is great.
 The driving position is spot-on.
-Refinement gets a big tick, even with this tiny 1.2-litre engine on the motorway.
+Refinement gets a big tick, even with this small 1.5-litre engine on the motorway.
 There's really not any significant Achilles heel you could identify in this car's dynamic repertoire.
 A little more performance and sparkle would be welcome.
 Otherwise it's tough to see how Nissan could have done much better.

 Design and Build

-As part of this model's mid-term package of upgrades, it gets a smarter look featuring a completely revised front end, including the latest Nissan 'V-motion' grille.
-The headlamps have also been revised with a new version of the 'boomerang' Daytime Running Light signature.
-At the rear, the car's instantly recognisable 'boomerang' light motif is extended across the whole lamp, and now includes a contemporary 3D lens effect to enhance the signature shape.
+The package of styling updates that Nissan introduced for Qashqai buyers in 2017 smartened this second generation design up considerably and included a completely revised front end incorporating the latest Nissan 'V-motion' grille.
+The headlamps were also revised with a classier version of the 'boomerang' Daytime Running Light signature.
+At the rear, the car's instantly recognisable 'boomerang' light motif is extended across the whole lamp, and includes a contemporary 3D lens effect to enhance the signature shape.

-There are changes in the cabin too, where an improved layout, higher-quality materials and more advanced technology feature.
-The 'NissanConnect' infotainment system features a smarter user interface and also new is a D-shaped multi-function steering wheel with premium satin-chrome inserts.
-It features a new four-way controller for the combimeter display, for more intuitive use and less 'eyes off the road' time.
+If you haven't tried a Qashqai since this second generation version was launched in 2014, you'll notioce quite a few changes in the cabin too, where an improved layout, higher-quality materials and more advanced technology feature.
+The 'NissanConnect' infotainment system features a more intuitive user interface and there's a smarter D-shaped multi-function steering wheel with premium satin-chrome inserts.
+It features a four-way controller for the combimeter display, for easier use and less 'eyes off the road' time.

-The new range-topping Tekna+ grade includes new seats trimmed in high-quality soft nappa leather and a new option for music fans is a BOSE seven-speaker premium sound system.
+The range-topping Tekna+ grade includes supportive seats trimmed in high-quality soft nappa leather and a popular option for music fans is a BOSE seven-speaker premium sound system.
 Practicality is as good as ever, with reasonable space in the back and decent headroom thanks to a relatively low seat height in the back.
 Boot space is 430-litres and load space flexibility is enhanced by a dual-floor system designed to provide a flexible and versatile load space.

 Market and Model